Apply for an asset protection permit

 You need to have an asset protection permit if you are going to:

-- start any construction activity, including scraping, clearing of the block, building works or demolition works on the property, or
+- start any construction activity, including: scraping, clearing of the block, building works, construction and installation of a swimming pool, demolition works on the property, or

 - have construction materials or equipment delivered to the property.